canonical/ubuntu-pro-client/docs/tutorials/basic_commands.md

 We have chosen [Multipass](https://multipass.run/) for this tutorial because it allows us to easily launch VMs without the need for any complicated setup.

-## How to use this tutorial

-The commands in each code block can be copied and pasted directly into your terminal.
-You can use the "copy code" button to the right-hand side of the block and this will copy the code for you (without the command prompt!).

 ## Install Multipass

 To install Multipass on your computer, please run the following command on your